 In addition the settlement payment, each customer receives an incentive coupon on the daily closing value of contract on a monthly basis.
 This means that even if the investor isn’t correct with their prediction, and the contract settles to $0, they still receive coupon income over the life of the contract.

 The data is released by U.S. Census Bureau, and the number ends up being 1,522,000.
 The market resolves to Yes.
-The investor who paid 76 cents for the Yes contract, receives $1.
-The Yes contract buyer profits 24 cents. ($1.00 - $0.76 = $0.24)
+The investor who paid 76 cents for the Yes contract receives $1.00 at settlement.
+Before transaction fees, the Yes contract buyer's profit is 24 cents: $1.00 settlement payment - $0.76 contract price = $0.24.
+After the $0.01 transaction fee, the buyer's net profit is 23 cents, before incentive coupons.

 The No contract is incorrect and will settle at zero.
+Before incentive coupons, the No buyer loses 26 cents: the 25-cent contract price plus the $0.01 transaction fee.

 Both investors receive monthly incentive coupons for as long as they hold the contract.